There are 2 main types of appeal:

 All appeals are considered by an independent appeals panel.
 Decisions made by the independent appeals panel are legally binding on the Local Authority, parent/carers and school.
 Each panel contains three people who are independent of the Local Authority/school and have not been involved in the school admissions process.

-The panel is clerked by City of York Democratic Services and the Clerk to the panel will write to parents to inform them of the panel's decision within 5 working days of the appeal hearing.
+The panel is clerked by City of York Appeal Clerks and the Clerk to the panel will write to parents to inform them of the panel's decision within 5 working days of the appeal hearing.

 Appeals for Community and Voluntary Controlled (VC) schools are represented by an officer from the Local Authority as the admissions authority for these schools.
 Appeals for Voluntary Aided (VA) or Academy schools are represented by their respective governing bodies or academy trusts, usually the head teacher.